filakhtov/gentoo-use-docs/sys-apps/portage.md

 This flag should only be ever toggled system-wide, e.g. as part of SELinux-enabled Portage profile.

+### test
+Execute the `setup.py test` command after the main build is completed to run the test suite provided with the source code and check for any regressions.
+This will extend the build time.

+This flag should normally be disabled, because it is mainly oriented towards the developers, maintainers and testers.

 ### xattr
 Enable `xattr` Portage feature by default (but only on Linux system).
 Ensure that all portage operations are handling XATTRs (eXtended ATTRibutes) properly, e.g. `tar` archives are extracted using a `--xattrs` option.